gcc-mirror/gcc/gcc/config/sparc/sparc.md

     }
 })

-;; V9 puts the 64 bit product in a 64 bit register.
-Only out or global ;; registers can hold 64 bit values in the V8plus environment.
+;; V9 puts the 64-bit product in a 64-bit register.
+Only out or global ;; registers can hold 64-bit values in the V8plus environment.
 ;; XXX
 (define_insn "mulsidi3_v8plus"
   [(set (match_operand:DI 0 "register_operand" "=h,r")